Find Grad Schools

 Master’s Degrees in Statistics

 There are 165 colleges and univerities across the nation that offer a master's degree in stats.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 17% were students from an underrepresented racial-ethnic group.
-Also, 59.7% of stats graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 24 were from an underrepresented racial-ethnic group.
+Also, 47.0% of stats graduates were international students.

 Education Levels of Stats Majors

-During the 2020-2021 academic year, 3,901 students earned their master's degree in stats.
+During the most recent year for which data is available, 3,268 people earned their master's degree in stats.
 This earns it the #48 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in stats at each degree level.